thewhynow/thewhynow/README.md

-A high schcool student interested in the inner workings of the extremely powerful devices we use today.
+A high schcool student interested in stuff idk

-Interests: CompSci, Electrical Engineering, Low - Level CompSci, and Redstone Computer Engineering
+Interests: CompSci, Electrical Engineering, Low - Level Computing, and Redstone Computer Engineering

 How to reach me: you wont need to

+Best Comp-Sci related project as of Aug 24 '24: Language Interpreter written in python (currently being rewritten in c++)

 Fav Language: Python